McUsr/core_arena/README.md

 * Specify the number of arenas your intend to use in `core_arena.h`.

+### You need to configure the upper limit of memory.

+I recommend you compile and run the the `misc/test.c` program: `gcc -g3 -o memmax misc/test.c` and use the largest value that passes for the `#define ARENAS_MAX_ALLOC` define constant in src/core_arena.h.

 ### Configuring logging.

 We support logging, so you can deduce the memory usage, the logging is only